TheRoddyWMS/Roddy/docs/installationGuide.rst

 Premises
 --------
-To install and run Roddy the following programs need to be installed on your computer:
+To install and run Roddy the following programs need to be installed on your computer or the execution hosts:

 - zip / unzip